 I've always been a big fan of sectoral balances since coming across them in the work of Michael Pettis and Martin Wolf, who use the framework to illustrate where economies stand and what policy options they have available.
 In a nutshell, sectoral balances capture net saving by each sector of the economy, i.e. the government, the private sector (which itself is made up of households and corporations) and the rest of the world.
 If a sector saves more than it spends, its balance is positive (net saver); if it spends more than it saves, its balance is negative (net borrower).
 By definition all sectors must sum to zero.

-But while the framework itself is straightforward enough, getting actual data on sectoral balances can be difficult.
-Statistical authorities have different ways of capturing data that correspond to sectoral balances and finding relevant statistics can be tricky.
-The OECD's National Accounts at a Glance are a good place to start, but their data typically trail data released by official sources by several quarters or years.
-Eurostat is usually more up to date and covers most European countries, but even here different series can give different impressions.
-National sources are best, providing the longest possible period of coverage and highest possible frequency, but are not practical if one wants to compare a larger number of countries.
+But while the framework itself is straightforward, getting actual data on sectoral balances can be difficult.
+Statistical authorities have different ways of capturing sectoral data and finding cross-country statistics can be tricky.
+The OECD's National Accounts at a Glance are a good place to start, but their data often trail official sources by several quarters or years.
+Eurostat is usually more up to date and covers most European countries, but even here different series capturing similar concepts often complicate matters.
+National sources are typically best, providing the longest possible coverage and highest possible frequency, but are not practical if one wants to compare a larger number of countries.

 So I wrote an R script to follow this process: Get data from OECD and Eurostat, then add data for the US from the St. Louis Fed, and data for Japan from the Bank of Japan and the Cabinet Office.
 In the case of Eurostat, I opted for non-financial transaction data; in case of the US, I went with capital account data; and in case of Japan I used Flow of Funds data.
 I stick to the OECD's four sector aggregates (unlike Allen who separates financial and non-financial corporations), but users can easily modify the code to split out different sectors if the base data allows.
 The advantage of putting all of this in an R script (aside from being able to draw on R's amazing data handling features) is that the charts can be easily updated with a single click.